thetechnicker/console-chat/backend/README.md

-# TUI-Chat Backend
+# Console Chat Backend

-In this folder you find the backend for the tui-chat.
+In this folder you find the backend for the ConsoleChat.